svn2github/wordpress-vip-plugins/release-candidates/livepress/readme.txt

 * fix to handle popup blocking for Twitter share links
 * fix to share links on pinned post
 * optimized all images
-* added language support for select2
+* added language support for select2.js
 * fix to stop getting undefined authors when editing an update
 * fix to ensure that editing an update does not update its timestamp
 * fix to ensure an update edited in the plain text editor saves correctly
 * fix to ensure that all of the paragraphs of a multi-paragraph update are shown in the editor
+* Stopped the some of the JS loading when not needed
+* Fix to allow \ in the content
+* Added a scrollTO to keep the page fixed when loading embeded tweets
+* changed css class from "status-title" to "lp-status-title" on live status span

 = 1.2.4 =
 * Added the ability to have drafts for updates